Lucy Dacus

 Lucy Elizabeth Dacus (/'deɪkəs/ DAY-kəss; born May 2, 1995) is an American singer-songwriter, guitarist, and record producer.
 Originally from Richmond, Virginia, Dacus first gained fame following the release of her debut album, No Burden (2016), which led to a deal with Matador Records.
 Historian, her second album, was released in 2018 to critical acclaim.
 Home Video, her third studio album, was released in 2021.
-Forever is a Feeling, her fourth album, was released in 2025.
+Forever Is a Feeling, her fourth album, was released in 2025.

 In addition to her solo work, Dacus is also a member of the indie supergroup Boygenius, with Julien Baker and Phoebe Bridgers.
 The band has released one studio album and two EPs to critical acclaim and widespread touring.
 The band won three Grammy Awards in 2024, including Best Alternative Music Album.
 They also became the first all-female band to win Best Rock Song and Best Rock Performance.

-In October 2023, Rolling Stone named Dacus the 213th-greatest guitarist of all time, noting: "[her] guitar is as essential an instrument as her voice".
+In October 2023, Rolling Stone named Dacus the 213th-greatest guitarist of all time.

 Early life

 Lucy Elizabeth Dacus was born on May 2, 1995.
 She was adopted as an infant and grew up in Mechanicsville, Virginia, a suburb of Richmond.
 She is of Uzbek and Irish descent.
 Her adoptive mother is a professional pianist and music teacher, and her adoptive father is a graphic designer.
-Dacus had an early interest in music, and bought her first guitar, an Ibanez, from Craigslist when she was in middle school.
+Dacus had an early interest in music, and bought her first guitar, a 3/4 scale Ibanez, from Craigslist when she was in middle school.
 After graduating from Maggie L. Walker Governor's School in 2013, she began studying film at Virginia Commonwealth University, but left to avoid student debt and the "feeling of being misunderstood" in her university program.
 Prior to becoming a full-time musician, she was employed by Richmond Camera as an editor for children's school photos.
 During this time, she wrote approximately 30 songs, nine of which would make up the tracklist of No Burden.